 I wear many hats:

-I started my career in architecture and urban design, working at firms such as WXY and arquitectura 911sc, where I honed an ability to find clarity in complexity—transforming complicated ideas into legible, resilient systems.
-I’m passionate about the design of cities and am involved with many advocacy organizations working to improve transit, public space, cycling, and walking in New York City and nationally, such as Riders Alliance and Transportation Alternatives.
+I started my career in architecture and urban design, working at firms such as WXY and arquitectura 911sc, where I learned to identify user needs, and to explore and test solutions to meet them.
+I’m passionate about the design of cities and am involved with many advocacy organizations working to improve transit, public space, cycling, and walking in New York City and nationally, such as Riders Alliance, Transportation Alternatives, and Tri-State Transportation Campaign.

-My interests in thinking about human interaction eventually led me towards UX design: most recently I was Senior User Experience Designer at Objective Subject, where I brought a human touch to projects for a wide range of civic tech clients.
+As a practicing Architect, however, I felt I wasn’t using my skill set to its highest potential, which eventually led me toward UX design.
+Most recently I was Senior User Experience Designer at Objective Subject, where I brought a human touch to projects for a wide range of civic tech clients.
 Prior to that I was Mobile Interactive Designer at CBS Interactive, where I oversaw the deployment of the CBSN network across a full range of digital platforms.

 I’ve taught design at Yale University, the University of Pennsylvania, and Parsons The New School for Design, and hold a master’s degree from Yale.

 I grew up in Dayton, Ohio and now live in New York City.
 Other places I’ve lived: Cincinnati; Washington, DC; Shropshire, UK; London; Gard, France; Rome; Tamil Nadu, India; Mexico City, and New Haven.